 5) Make a Furry Friend

 Have you ever seen a Siberian Husky in the winter?
 Their frenzied excitement as the air starts cooling down is a clear indicator this is their favourite time of year.
 Try your hand at mushing during a dogsled trip with Winterdance Dogsled Tours and let these friendly animals show you the stunning winter beauty of the Haliburton wilderness.

 6) Sip Some Soup

 A nice snowy day is truly the ideal soup weather.
 A bowl of steaming flavourful soup may not be the most appealing in the middle of summer (unless maybe you have one of those dreaded summer colds), but on a chilly winter’s day, there is almost nothing better.
 We recommend maximizing the soup’s warming powers by taking time to embrace the outdoors beforehand.
-Try a guided snowshoe hike at Abbey Gardens, offered every Wednesday throughout winter, before popping into the Food Hub for a mug of steamy soup, or spend a morning carving and swooshing down the trails of Calabogie Peaks before warming up over a hot bowl of homemade soup at the Mountain Cat Café.
+Drop in for a snowshoe hike on the 140-acres of woodland at Abbey Gardens (or call ahead to book a group snowshoe tour and lunch), before popping into the Food Hub for a mug of steamy soup.
+Looking for a bit more speed?
+Spend a morning carving and swooshing down the trails of Calabogie Peaks before warming up over a hot bowl of homemade soup at the Mountain Cat Café.